JustScorpio/mysocialnetwork/README.md

-# network
+# mysocialnetwork
-My project to practice golang
+This is my project to practice